 Just like the classic rooftop stakeout fundraiser where the idea is to sit on a rooftop for 24 hours (or however long you can go) and collect donations.
 The only difference is that this one is promoting awareness of your cause for animals (specifically dogs – hence the “woof” in “woof-top”).
 You can have some dogs below helping out at the collection table.

 Who doesn’t love animal crackers or cookies?
 The idea here is to create a fundraiser around who can design the best farm scene using animal crackers.
 These would be handmade layouts where people can make miniature barns, bails of hay, etc. and populate the grounds with animals.
 Given that most animal crackers are jungle animals, you can also change it to a jungle landscape.
 Find a place to display all of the barnyard masterpieces and have people cast their votes by putting money in a jar next to their favorite display.
 Award donated prizes for the best designs.

-Create a YouTube channel if you haven’t already and have people make and submit a video to you of their pet or pets doing their best tricks.
-You upload them to YouTube and select the winner by whoever gets the most views over a certain period of time.
+Create a YouTube channel or TikTok account if you haven’t already and have people make and submit a video to you of their pet or pets doing their best tricks.
+You upload them to YouTube and TikTok and select the winner by whoever gets the most views over a certain period of time.
 Award donated prizes to the winners.

 Instagram Cutest Pet Contest

 Every pet owner thinks they have the world’s cutest pet.
 Give them a chance to prove it by holding a Cutest Pet Contest fundraiser using Instagram or Facebook (or you can do it on your website if you have one).
 Have people post their best pet photos and see which ones can get the most likes.
 Social media platforms like Facebook have specific rules regarding contests, so make sure you are clear on what you can and can’t do if you plan on making the promotion specific to the social media site.
 Charge a photo entry fee and award prizes to the winners.